selenite140/matter/examples/contact-sensor-app/nxp/k32w/k32w0/README.md

 passcode is 1000.
 These demo certificates are working with the CDs installed in CHIPProjectConfig.h.

+Regarding factory data provider, there are two options:
+* use the default factory data provider: `K32W0FactoryDataProvider` by setting `chip_with_factory_data=1` in the gn build command.
+* use a custom factory data provider: please see [Guide for implementing a custom factory data provider](../../../../platform/nxp/k32w/k32w0/common/README.md).
+This can be enabled when `chip_with_factory_data=1` by setting `use_custom_factory_provider=1` in the gn build command.

 <a name="flashdebug"></a>

 ## Flashing and debugging